ksunilt/trade-assist/README.md

 2. Fyers broker API

 Objective -
-- The objective of this program is to get the trading datapoint that helps you to know the current trend.
+- The objective of this program is to get the trading datapoint that helps you to know if the current day trend of the market if its Positive or Negative.
 - The program also helps in finding out the Gapup and Gapdown stocks from NSE India for the current day and trade on generate BUY and SELL signals for the stocks.
 - All the status will be communicated to the use via Telegram API.